 The Capuchin Franciscans are a branch of the Franciscan Order, which was founded by St. Francis of Assisi in 1209.
 Capuchin Franciscans have been in North America since the seventeenth and eighteenth centuries, when they served as military chaplains and missionaries working among the Native Americans.
 By 1950, the province had grown so large that it stretched from the Midwest to the East Coast and included New York State.
 Since it became a friary in 1951, St. Fidelis Friary actually predates by one year the Province of St. Mary, to which the friars presently residing there belong.
 In 1952 St. Joseph Province was divided in two, and the new Province of St. Mary included New York, the New England states and the mission territories of Mariana Islands and Ryukyu Islands.
 There are currently eight provinces and about 1,000 Capuchin Franciscan friars in North America, with four Capuchin Friars of the Province of St. Mary presently living in the St. Fidelis Friary in Sheldrake and serving the parishes in Ovid, Interlaken, and Trumansburg.

 Back in Trumansburg with Fr.
 Marks, the church’s remaining dept of $13,00 was retired.
-A statue of “Our Lady of Grace” was imported from Italy and erected on the side lawn of the rectory, where she remains to this day, minus a digit or two.
+A statue of “Our Lady of Grace” was imported from Italy and erected on the side lawn of the rectory, where she remains to this day.

 “The statue was intended to serve as a focal point to parishioners and members of the community as a symbol of our honor, love, and devotion to our Lady.”